solgenomics/breedbase_dockerfile/README.md

     git clone https://github.com/solgenomics/breedbase_dockerfile
     ```
     Run the prepare.sh script from within the breedbase_dockerfile dir
-    This will clone all the git repos that are needed for breedbase into a directory called `repos/`.
+    This will create a local conf file and clone all the git repos that are needed for breedbase into a directory called `repos/`.
     This directory will be mounted onto the devel container during the compose step, but will still be accessible from the host for development work.
     ```
     cd breedbase_dockerfile
     ./prepare.sh
-    ```
-    Create a local conf file and archive dir on the host that will be mounted on the devel container
-    ```
-    mkdir archive
-    cp sgn_local.conf.template  sgn_local.conf

     ```

 3. Deploy with docker-compose and start developing!
     ```
     docker-compose up -d